 There is no expectation that all staff will set a piece of homework every week.
 This is so that all homework set is meaningful and fits in with the needs of the curriculum.
 As more GCSE subjects move away from coursework and towards controlled assessment in lessons, it is important that our curriculum reflects this change.

 Subject areas will set homework appropriate to the learning needs of the students in their class.
-This will be up to a maximum of 45-60 minutes per week for each subject.
-During the three year programme, homework set will vary depending upon the structure of the course and coursework deadlines.
+This will be up to a maximum of 45 minutes per week.
+During the subject programme, the homework will vary depending upon the structure of the course, controlled assessment deadlines and impending examinations.